-Fire is a powerful, primal force that is an integral, unavoidable component of a healthy natural forest ecosystems.
+Fire is a powerful, primal force that is an integral, healthy component of a natural forest ecosystem.
 Humans have a complex relationship with wildfire, especially today with wildland fires near towns and cities, and ever-expanding suburban housing developments.

 MISINFORMATION, MYTHS & MISCONCEPTIONS ARE RIFE

 Many people have been conditioned only to fear wildfires and think of them first as destructive, or as “disasters” that should be extinguished and prevented.
 Even contemporary scientists supported this negatives-only view until recently.